Modern detached ADU with white stucco exterior in Ventura County

 Why JADUs Excel in Coastal Zones

-• Lower costs: Conversion costs of $65,000–$95,000 (versus $180,000–$240,000 for new construction) deliver faster payback periods
+• Conversion costs typically fall between $65,000 and $95,000 (versus $180,000–$240,000 for new construction), delivering faster payback periods

 The rental economics are compelling despite the size limitation.
-A 450-square-foot JADU in coastal Ventura commands $1,800–$2,200 monthly rent—roughly $4.00–$4.90 per square foot, comparable to or exceeding detached ADU rent-per-square-foot metrics.
+A 450-square-foot JADU in coastal Ventura commands $1,800–$2,200 monthly rent, roughly $4.00–$4.90 per square foot.
 With conversion costs averaging $180–$210 per square foot, the cash-on-cash return often exceeds 9–11%.

 Identifying Optimal JADU Conversion Candidates